SumoLogic/sumologic-collector-chef-cookbook/README.md

 sumologic-collector Cookbook
 ============================
-This cookbook installs the Sumo Logic collector on Linux using the shell script installer.
+This cookbook installs the Sumo Logic collector.
+Linux installs use the shell script installer and Windows uses the exe installer.
 Here are the steps it follows:

-1. Sets up `sumo.conf` and `sumo.json` with standard Linux logs
+1. Sets up `sumo.conf` and `sumo.json`.
+By default the standard Linux logs are captured.
+On Windows the application and system event logs are captured.
 2. Downloads latest installer
 3. Runs installer
 4. Starts collector and registers with the Sumo Logic service